microsoft/vscode-docs/docs/customization/locales.md

 # Display Language

-Visual Studio Code ships with 9 available display languages (locales): Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Russian and Spanish.
-Localized content for all 9 languages is included in the main VS Code download and doesn't require a secondary install.
+Visual Studio Code ships with 10 available display languages (locales): English (US), Simplified Chinese, Traditional Chinese, French, German, Italian, Japanese, Korean, Russian and Spanish.
+Localized display text for all 10 languages is included in the main VS Code download and as such, doesn't require a secondary install.

-By default, VS Code picks up the operation system's display language, falling back to English if the locale is not supported.
+By default, VS Code picks up the operation system's display language, falling back to English (US) if the locale is not supported.

 ## Available locales

 Display Language | Locale
 -----------------|-------
-English|`en-us`
+English (US) |`en-US`
-Traditional Chinese|`zh-tw`
+Simplified Chinese|`zh-CN`
-Simplified Chinese|`zh-cn`
+Traditional Chinese|`zh-TW`
 French|`fr`
 German|`de`
 Italian|`it`